Beyond Community Notes: A Framework for Understanding and Building Crowdsourced Context Systems for Social Media: Methods

 \subsubsection{Full-Text Screening}

-Two researchers then read the full-text of the remaining 34 articles and applied the inclusion and exclusion criteria in order to produce the final set of papers.
-The researchers met during the process to compare their results and discuss any differences or challenging cases until they were in agreement.
-This produced the final set of n=30 articles.
+Finally, two researchers read the full text of the remaining articles and screened them further using the inclusion and exclusion criteria.
+We met during the process to compare results and discuss any differences or challenging cases until we were in agreement.
+This step produced a set of n=40 articles.